hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 # automated installation of BlueData environment
 ./bluedata_install.sh

+# accept the defaults for the initial configuration screen
+./bluedata_config.sh

-# finally, follow instructions output by the above script
+# finally, follow instructions output by `bluedata_install.sh`
 ```

 Or, all together ...